Deep drawing stamping services

 Our facility ensures all of the deep drawn stamping services, assemblies, and the sub-assemblies are manufactured with our strict quality control standards and ISO 9001:2015 & IATF 16949:2016 certified processes each step.

 We use inspection systems, including coordinate-measuring machines (CMM), camera vision equipment, and various control and monitoring systems to ensure we always meet the client’s requirements and comply with industry standards while maintaining tolerances.

 Benefits of Deep drawn stamping

 One key benefit includes the high-quality characteristics of the final components, that is creating a final product without joined parts or seams using a single piece of metal.

 Therefore, reducing the potential for weak points reduces the chance of leaks or failure, which products with seams are susceptible to.

 As the metal is deformed, the material’s crystalline structure is rearranged, causing the final product to become stronger.

-The deep drawn stamping process offers advantages to higher production volume.
-After an appropriate die and tooling are created, the stamping can produce thousands of high-quality parts through an automated process with repeatable accuracy.
+The deep draw process offers advantages to higher production volume.
+After an appropriate die and tooling are created, the metal drawing process can produce thousands of high-quality parts through an automated process with repeatable accuracy.

 It results in minimized downtime and cycles, keeping the unit cost down for every produced part.